 Investments in Mainland China are likely to be sensitive to any significant change in the political, social and economic landscapes in Mainland China.
 Mainland China's economy has been in a state of transition over the past 40 years from a planned economy to a more market-oriented economy, which differs from the economies of developed countries in many ways, such as in the level of government involvement, control of foreign exchange and allocation of resources.
-The Chinese government plays a major role in the economic reforms and will continue to exercise significant control over Mainland China's economy, which may have an adverse impact on the securities markets of Mainland China and thus the performance of the Fund.
+The Chinese government plays a major role in the economic reforms and will continue to exercise significant control over Mainland China's economy, including potentially by the adoption of corrective measures to control the growth of economy, which may have an adverse impact on the securities markets of Mainland China and thus the performance of the Fund.